icopy-site/awesome/docs/awesome/awesome-sustainable-technology.md

 - [GEOS-Chem](https://github.com/geoschem/geos-chem) - Advance understanding of human and natural influences on the environment through a comprehensive, state-of-the-science, readily accessible global model of atmospheric composition.
 - [mHM](https://git.ufz.de/mhm/mhm) - The mesoscale Hydrological Model.

+### Emission Observation and Modeling

+- [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia.
+- [DuMux](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux) - Based on the DUNE framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more.
+- [batch7 satellite ges](https://github.com/dataforgoodfr/batch7_satellite_ges/) - The goal of our project is to localize CO2 emissions on Earth based on the the carbon concentration data measured by the OCO-2 Satellite from NASA.
+- [CO2 Emission Datasets](https://www.che-project.eu/data-portal) - The CHE Data Portal provides an interface to the distributed data used and made available through the project, either as input data sets or as resulting data sets.
+- [Global Carbon Budget](https://github.com/openclimatedata/global-carbon-budget) - An annual living data publication of carbon cycle sources and sinks, generated from multiple data sources and by multiple organisations and research groups.
+- [emissions-api](https://github.com/emissions-api/emissions-api) - A solution that provides simple access to emissions data of climate-relevant gases.
+- [eixport](https://github.com/atmoschem/eixport) - Emissions are mass that affects atmosphere in complex ways, not only physical, but also, in the health of humans, ecosystems, economically, etc.
+- [EmissV](https://github.com/atmoschem/EmissV) - This package provides some methods to create emissions (with a focus on vehicular emissions) for use in numeric air quality models such as WRF-Chem.
+- [vein](https://gitlab.com/ibarraespinosa/vein) - R package to estimate Vehicular Emissions INventories.
+- [The Community Emissions Data System](https://github.com/JGCRI/CEDS) - Produces consistent estimates of global air emissions species over the industrial era (1750 - present).
+- [national-climate-plans](https://github.com/openclimatedata/national-climate-plans) - Intended Nationally Determined Contributions as provided in the UNFCCC registries, containing only the main document and using the English version if multiple are available.
+- [PyChEmiss](https://github.com/quishqa/PyChEmiss) - PyChEmiss is a Python script to create the wrfchemi file from local emissions needed to run WRF-Chem model.
+- [co2-data](https://github.com/owid/co2-data) - Data on CO2 and greenhouse gas emissions by Our World in Data.
+- [X-STILT](https://github.com/uataq/X-STILT) - An atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
+- [stilt](https://github.com/uataq/stilt) - An open source lagrangian particle dispersion model which is widely used to simulate the transport of pollution and greenhouse gases through the atmosphere.

 ## Modeling of Climate and Earth